amitpradhan195/dictionary_app/README.md

 # DictionaryApp

-NEPALI TO ENGLISH DICTIONARY APP USING HASHMAP
+NEPALI TO ENGLISH DICTIONARY APP using listview and hashmap with explicit intent